Fitting The Rider:

 Send us a picture of where you placed the wire and how you shaped it to help verify accuracy.

-Here again you can see how where we are taking the tracing relates to the saddle tree bars which is the most important part for the horse.
-All of your weight is distributed on these bars and you want as close to 100% in contact as possible, otherwise you get excess pressure points that are painful.
+Here again, you can see where we are taking the tracing relates to the saddle tree bars which is the most important part for the horse.
+All of your weight is distributed on these bars and you want as close to 100% in contact as possible otherwise, you get excess pressure points that are painful.

 Top Line Tracing: